-On March 3, 1991, a United Airlines Boeing 737, registration number N999UA, operating as flight 585, was on a scheduled passenger flight from Denver, Colorado, to Colorado Springs, Colorado.
-Visual meteorological conditions prevailed at the time, and the flight was on an instrument flight rules flight plan.
-Numerous witnesses reported that shortly after completing its turn onto the final approach course to runway 35 at Colorado Springs Municipal Airport, about 0944 Mountain Standard Time, the airplane rolled steadily to the right and pitched nose down until it reached a nearly vertical attitude before hitting the ground in an area known as Widefield Park.
-The airplane was destroyed, and the 2 flight crewmembers, 3 flight attendants, and 20 passengers aboard were fatally injured.
+On March 3, 1991, about 0944 mountain standard time, United Airlines flight 585, a Boeing 737-291 (737-200), N999UA, crashed while maneuvering to land on runway 35 at Colorado Springs Municipal Airport, Colorado Springs, Colorado.
+Flight 585 was operating under the provisions of 14 Code of Federal Regulations Part 121 as a scheduled domestic passenger flight from Denver, Colorado, to Colorado Springs.
+Numerous witnesses reported that, shortly after completing its turn onto the final approach course, the airplane rolled steadily to the right and pitched nose down until it reached a nearly vertical attitude before hitting the ground.
+The 2 flight crewmembers, 3 flight attendants, and 20 passengers aboard were killed, and the airplane was destroyed by impact forces and fire.

-The National Transportation Safety Board, after an exhaustive investigation effort, could not identify conclusive evidence to explain the loss of United Airlines flight 585.

-The two most likely events that could have resulted in a sudden uncontrollable lateral upset are a malfunction of the airplane's lateral or directional control system or an encounter with an unusually severe atmospheric disturbance.
-Although anomalies were identified in the airplane's rudder control system, none would have produced a rudder movement that could not have been easily countered by the airplane's lateral controls.
-The most likely atmospheric disturbance to produce an uncontrollable rolling moment was a rotor (a horizontal axis vortex) produced by a combination of high winds aloft and the mountainous terrain.
-Conditions were conducive to the formation of a rotor, and some witness observations support the existence of a rotor at or near the time and place of the accident.
-However, too little is known about the characteristics of such rotors to conclude decisively whether they were a factor in this accident.
+On December 8, 1992, the National Transportation Safety Board adopted a final report on the accident.
+The Safety Board concluded that it "could not identify conclusive evidence to explain the loss of United Airlines flight 585."
+In its probable cause statement, the Board indicated that it considered the two most likely explanations for the sudden uncontrollable upset to be a malfunction of the airplane's directional control system or an encounter with an unusually severe atmospheric disturbance.
+The Board further indicated in its probable cause statement that, although anomalies had been identified in the accident airplane's rudder control system, it was unable to identify a condition under which any such anomaly would have produced a rudder movement that the pilots could not have easily countered by the airplane's roll controls.
+Additionally, the Board concluded that weather conditions in the Colorado Springs area at the time of the accident were conducive to the formation of a norizontal axis vortex (rotor) and that some witness observations supported the existence of a rotor at or near the time and place of the accident.
+However, the Board determined that too little was known about the characteristics of rotors to conclude whether a rotor was a factor in the accident.